crate/crate_ruby/CONTRIBUTING.rst

 Pull requests
 -------------

-Before we can accept any pull requests to CRATE Active Record Adapter we need you to agree to our CLA_.
+Before we can accept any pull requests to the Crate Data Ruby library we need you to agree to our CLA_.
 Once that is done, we suggest to continue as follows:

 - Add an issue on Github and let us know that you're working on something.